9horses/9horses.github.io/src/content/about.md

 * Remote (External) Software Development - typically SaaS
 * Data Engineering

-If you're interested my working with you on a project, please reach out via [LinkedIn](https://www.linkedin.com/in/shinichiurano/)
+If you're interested in my working with you on a project, please reach out via [LinkedIn](https://www.linkedin.com/in/shinichiurano/)